 It takes around 3 days to die from dehydration, although depending on your physical condition, your age, and the local climate will directly affect how long will it take to die from dehydration, there are people who died from dehydration in less than a day, on the other hand, there are people who survived without water for a week.

-It is not allways practical to carry around a lot of water with you, but if you want to stay hydrated my personal recommendation is to get a water filter bottle Click here to check price on Amazon.com
+It is not always practical to carry around a lot of water with you, but if you want to stay hydrated my personal recommendation is to get a water filter bottle Click here to check it out on Amazon.com

 There are many life-threatening situations during any kind of SHTF event, but the one which most people will face is dying from dehydration.
 For those who do not know what the term dehydration means, it is the term used by people to describe someone or something which needs water to survive and doesn’t have the ability to find water, which eventually will lead to death due to lack of water aka dehydration.

-If you read my article How long can you store bottled water, you will find that stockpiling water long term in water bottles is not allways your best option.
+If you read my article How long can you store bottled water? ( In your Home, Garage or Car ), you will find that stockpiling water long term in water bottles is not always your best option.
 Dehydration affects everybody, some people with health issues or the elderly and the young will feel its effects sooner than your average person.
 One of the most crucial difference how long will it take people to die from dehydration is their weight.